+Members of the University community who experience any of the prohibited conduct are urged to immediately seek help.
+In addition to filing a report with law enforcement and the University, help also includes seeking medical treatment and obtaining confidential counseling and/ or crisis response.
+It is important for individuals who experience any of the prohibited conduct attend to any physical injuries as well as their emotional well-being.

-Seek a safe place.
+Immediately after any incident, it is important to seek a safe place.
 When a feeling of safety has been achieved, stay warm.
+Individuals who are in immediate danger or seriously injured should dial 911.
 It is important to stay warm by wrapping up in a blanket or coat.
-This will help recovery from shock and make it less likely that physical evidence is disturbed.
+This will help recovery from shock and prevent any evidence from being disturbed.
 Seek medical attention, regardless of the decision to report the incident to campus law enforcement officials; it is important to take care of your emotional needs.
 Professional counseling may be beneficial.

-Preserve Evidence.
+Individuals are encouraged to take precautions in order to preserve any evidence that may assist with a criminal prosecution or the University's investigation and resolution.
 Valuable evidence can be obtained from the victim and their clothing.
 Every effort should be taken to save anything that might contain the offender's DNA.
 Therefore the victim should not bathe or shower, wash his/her hands, brush his/her teeth, urinate or defecate, change clothes, clean up the crime scene or move anything the offender may have touched.
-Seek medical attention.

 It is important to seek medical attention immediately.
 A medical examination will ensure appropriate medical treatment, including testing for pregnancy or sexually transmitted infections.
 You may also obtain a Sexual Assault Forensic Exam (SAFE).
 Such an exam allows for the collection of evidence and can ensure any physical evidence is preserved in the event of a report to law enforcement.
 A SAFE exam may be obtained within 72 hours after an assault.
-See Mercy Hospital Forensic Nurse Examiner Program, page 12.
+Individuals who experienced sexual violence are encouraged to be examined by a healthcare professional even if they have no visible injuries and do not want a SAFE exam.
+The University will assist any individual in obtaining medical treatment and if requested a SAFE exam, including arranging transportation to the medical facility or selected SAFE examination location.
+A listing of medical facilities and contact information for the Forensic Nurse Examiner Program at Mercy Medical Center as found in the Section XI- Resources of this Policy.